thinhtran3588/thinhtran3588.github.io/_posts/2021-05-28-use-cloudflare-proxy-with-lambda.md

 tags: [cloudflare, aws]
 ---

-1. Get Origin Certificate from Cloudflare.
+1. Get the Origin Certificate from Cloudflare.

    - Go to your domain management page on Cloudflare.